FutureSharks/rpi-security/README.md

   - An enclosure of some sort.
 Details of the hardware I made is [here](hardware).

 Other requirements:
-  - A [Pushbullet account](https://www.pushbullet.com).
-A free account works fine.
+  - A [Telegram bot](https://telegram.org/).
+It's free and easy to setup.
   - Raspbian distribution installed.
 I used Jessie.
-You could possibly use a different OS but I havn't tried it.
+You could possibly use a different OS but I haven't tried it.
   - Python 2.7.

 ## How it works